Outer Trial Bank: History

 In 1972, the British government undertook a study to assess the feasibility of building a tidal barrage across half of the Wash.
 The idea was to capture the freshwater from the River Witham, River Welland, River Nene and Great Ouse, the four main rivers which flow into the Wash, in order to build a freshwater reservoir.
 The study also intended to establish potential improvements to the navigation of sea locks, provide recreational facilities and develop an area of land for a power station.

 Construction of the banks

 As part of the test, the approval to build an artificial island 2 mi off the Lincolnshire coast was given in November 1974.
 Building work began in February 1975.
-The bank (known locally as "the doughnut" due to its biconcave shape) was constructed of a sand fill protected by limestone riprap.
+The bank (known locally as "the doughnut" due to its biconcave shape) was constructed of a sand fill protected by limestone rubble.
 Measuring 250 m in diameter, the island contained a small reservoir measuring 1 ha in the centre.

 A smaller and cruder trial bank is connected by a causeway on Terrington Marsh, Norfolk (52°49′7.05″N 0°17′15.28″E).
 It was constructed prior to the larger offshore version.